juaneladio/gradeexport_xlsgd/README.txt

 If you want to test this code in other versions of Moodle, edit the file version.php, and change $plugin->version  = 2013092101; with the right value of the Moodle version you need.
 The values are listed here https://docs.moodle.org/dev/Releases#Moodle_3.2

+If you have success using this plugin in other Moodle versions, send an Issue in Github and I will update the minimum version :D

 Original maintainer
 ===================